Stock market today: Wall Street rises as economy holds up better than feared

-NEW YORK (AP) — Wall Street is drifting higher Tuesday after a round of reports suggested the economy is in better shape than feared.
+NEW YORK (AP) — Wall Street is gaining ground Tuesday after a round of reports suggested the economy is in better shape than feared.

-The S&P 500 was 0.4% higher in morning trading.
+The S&P 500 was 0.7% higher in afternoon trading.
 It's been generally edging lower since a five-week rally carried it to its highest level in more than a year in mid-June.

 Airlines were helping to lead the way after Delta Air Lines said it still sees pent-up demand in the pipeline as passengers make up for lost opportunities to travel during the pandemic.
 It highlighted high-income customers in particular, who account for three-quarters of spending on air travel and still look to be in good financial shape despite high inflation.